Angus Cloud Smells Like A Cocktail Party

 Cloud: Sometimes.
 Not as much.
 More people started doing it, more young people, so I kind of stopped.

-R29: What's your favorite thing to wear by Ralph Lauren?
+R29: What's your favourite thing to wear by Ralph Lauren?
 How does the brand fit into your life?

 Cloud: I would always buy collared shirts.
-I just really liked the colors of Polos.
+I just really liked the colours of Polos.

 R29: Do you remember the first Polo you ever bought?